slatedocs/slate/source/index.html.md

 Before to start developing on the Tauros API consider the following:

 - It is recommended to create an account in the [Staging Tauros](https://staging.tauros.io) web app.
 Staging environment uses testnet coins.
-- Enable the Developer Mode in your profile section to create an API Key and an API Secret.
+- Enable "Developer Mode" in your profile section to create an API Key and an API Secret.
 - The API base url is `https://api.staging.tauros.io/api/` for staging environment and `https://api.tauros.io/api/` for production.
 - All private enpoints requests require message signing.
 - Check the `success` flag to ensure that your API call succeeded.